mangosArchives/serverZero_Rel19/doc/EventAI.txt

 8 = EVENT_T_SPELLHIT
 --------------------
 Parameter 1: SpellID - The Spell ID that will trigger the Event to occur (NOTE: If you use Spell School as the trigger ALWAYS set this value to 0)
-Parameter 2: School - Spell School to trigger the Event (NOTE: If you use a SpellID then ALWAYS set this value to -1) - *See Below for Spell School Bitmask Values*
+Parameter 2: School - Spell School to trigger the Event (NOTE: If you use a SpellID then ALWAYS set this value to -1) - *See Below for Spell School Bit mask Values*
 Parameter 3: RepeatMin - Minimum Time used to calculate Random Repeat Event Expire Parameter 4: RepeatMax - Maximum Time used to calculate Random Repeat Event Expire

-BOTH - Expires on Spellhit.
+BOTH - Expires on Spell-hit.
 If (param1) is set it will only expire on that SPECIFIC Spell OR If (param2) is set it will only expire on Spells of that School.
 Will repeat every (Param3) and (Param4).
 This Event is commonly used for NPC's who can do special things when you cast a spell (Or specific spell) on them.
-NOTE: For Repeat Events the Repeat Timer ONLY Re-Check's Event Conditions to see If another Spellhit has occured.
-So After Repeat Min/Max expires Spellhit Event can occur again.
+NOTE: For Repeat Events the Repeat Timer ONLY Re-Check's Event Conditions to see If another Spell-hit has occurred.
+So After Repeat Min/Max expires Spell-hit Event can occur again.

-(Name ==> School ==> School Bitmask Values)
+(Name ==> School ==> School Bit mask Values)
 -------------------------------------------
 SPELL_SCHOOL_NORMAL = 0 ==> 1
 SPELL_SCHOOL_HOLY   = 1 ==> 2